coreymgilmore/stripe-appengine-frontend/INSTALL.md

-# How to install and configure this app
+# How to install and get this app running

 ### Golang
 1. Install go (golang).